 As for the veggies the smaller you chop the pieces the more tender they will get.
 Corn cut off the kernels or in the can are a great idea too.
 When it is done you just pop those in, fluff together and sit the top back on.
 5 minutes usually will make them warm enough and allow the cheese to melt too.

-- Then cook on high pressure for 6 minutes, naturally release steam for 1 minutes at the end.
+If using fresh meat it will take 4 minutes or so to saute first.
+Then cook on high pressure for 6 minutes, naturally release steam for 1 minutes at the end.
 This will allow rice to cook until tender.
+Release rest of pressure after that, lift lid and place small diced broccoli florets with shredded cheese on top.
+Gently fluff and fold all ingredients together.

 You can keep an extra 1/2 cup cheese aside to sprinkle on the top when serving each dish up.
 Pressure cooking meat is a real game changer.
 If you love really tender protein there is no other method that works as well in such a short amount of time.